gocke/CSGOGameStateSDK/README.md

 ## Use Instructions ##

-Just create a CSGOGameObserver Object (with the CSGOClient Server adress),
+* Create a CSGOGameObserver Object (with the CSGOClient Server adress),

-subscribe to its messageReceived event and start.
+* Subscribe to its messageReceived event
+* Start CSGOGameObserver
+* You can transform the GamData into a CSGOGameState Model.

 ```
 #!c#